iunu/artemis_api/README.md

 Once you have developer access, go to Settings and choose "OAuth 2.0 Applications" at the bottom of the sidebar to set up an application by entering the name and redirect URI you wish to use.
 You will then be provided with an application ID and a secret ID, which you will need in order to authenticate with Artemis.

 (Please note that this gem doesn't currently handle OAuth.
 You will need to do that on your own in order to generate your access token and refresh token.
 We recommend using the [OAuth2 gem](https://github.com/oauth-xx/oauth2).
-You'll also need to pass in the `expires_at` for when your token will exipire.)
+You'll also need to pass in the `expires_at` for when your token will expire.)

 Once you have all this info, the first step to actually using this gem is to instantiate an instance of `ArtemisApi::Client` - which requires an access token, a refresh token,